stanleyguevara/win10-bluetooth-headphones/README.md

 # But I don't want to click...

-Well, you  can bind the script to some keyboard button or use [Autohotkey](https://www.autohotkey.com/) to do some fancy shortcut.
+Well, you  can bind the script to some media keyboard button or use [Autohotkey](https://www.autohotkey.com/) to do some fancy shortcut.

 # So how does it work?